igrishaev/pg2/docs/data-source.md

 (pg/query URI "select 1")
 ~~~

-See the [URI Connection String](/docs/connection-uri.md) section to know more
+See the [URI Connection String](/docs/connection-uri.md) section for details.
-about a URI connection string.

 # Supported Sources

-At the moment of writing this, the following objects may act as a source:
+The following objects may act as a data source:

 | type                          | Borrowing logic               | Returning logic           |
 |-------------------------------|-------------------------------|---------------------------|